 All employees are expected to fully comply with the policies, protocols, and guidelines outlined on this site as part of Converse College Workplace Expectations and Guidelines.

 - Symptom Monitoring Requirement:

-Employees who have been instructed to return to the workplace must conduct a self-screen questionnaire every day before reporting to work.
-You must be free of ANY symptoms potentially related to COVID-19 or have had evaluation and clearance by the Wellness Center, Teladoc, or another medical provider to be eligible to report to work.
+Employees who have been instructed to return to the workplace must conduct a self-screen questionnaire every day before reporting to work (on-campus or remotely).
+You must be free of ANY symptoms potentially related to

+COVID-19 or have had evaluation and clearance by the Wellness Center, Teladoc, or another medical provider to be eligible to report to work.

 - Phased Staffing:

 Converse College will phase in a return of staff overtime in a coordinated process to ensure appropriate social distancing, availability of PPE (personal protective equipment), and self-screening protocols for